stappersg/vBook/src/introduction.md

 > THIS IS A DRAFT - vSMTP v0.9 is required.

-Welcome to the vBook, the vSMTP reference guide.
+Welcome to vBook, the vSMTP reference guide.
 It serves as vSMTP's primary documentation and tutorial resource.

 Be aware that issues found in this documentation may have been fixed in the vSMTP repository already, as vBook is only updated for major releases of vSMTP.